 If a business is unable to operate or has no work for its employees due to the coronavirus, then providing the employee agrees, he will become a furloughed employee.
-The government will fund grants to employers up to 80% of the furloughed employees monthly wage cost, up to £2,500 a month, plus the associated Employers National Insurance contributions and minimum automatic enrolment employer pension contributions on that wage, provided they keep the worker employed.
+The government will fund grants to employers up to 80% ( this amount changes from the 1 September, see notes below) of the furloughed employees monthly wage cost, up to £2,500 a month, plus the associated Employers National Insurance contributions and minimum automatic enrolment employer pension contributions on that wage, provided they keep the worker employed.
 The scheme will cover wages backdated to 1 March 2020.
 During this period the employee cannot undertake any work.
+(See notes below for changes to the scheme from the 1 July regarding flexible furloughing.)
 The workers will still retain all employment rights during this period.
 The employees wages will still be liable to Income tax and national insurance, as well as automatic enrolment contributions.

 If your employee does not wish to go on furlough, then redundancy or termination of employment can follow.

 Any UK organisation with employees can apply, including